Toyota Tacoma, Tundra prices jump amid chip shortage

-With too few pickups, but great demand, prices for the analysis from CarsDirect on Monday, previously competitive incentives for both the midsize and full-size pickups no longer exist in some parts of the country.
-California buyers in particular will not have a good time.and are trending upward amid an industry-wide .
-According to
+With too few pickups, but great demand, prices for the Toyota Tacoma and Tundra are trending upward amid an industry-wide shortage of semiconductor chips.
+According to analysis from CarsDirect on Monday, previously competitive incentives for both the midsize and full-size pickups no longer exist in some parts of the country.
+California buyers in particular will not have a good time.

 With fewer incentives, buyers or lessees will pay a lot more for a Tacoma or Tundra compared to a rival model.
 The chip shortage continues to cause production disruptions for nearly every automaker, and according to Cox Automotive, there's only about a 25-day supply of Tacoma and Tundra models for the entire US.
 For the auto industry, that's extremely low, hence the lack of rebates.

 So far, it doesn't appear the shortage's effects will let up any time soon.
-The Biden administrationhow it can strengthen the US supply chain for semiconductor chips, but any immediate action seems well into the future.
+The Biden administration is reviewing how it can strengthen the US supply chain for semiconductor chips, but any immediate action seems well into the future.
 In the meantime, buckle up for pricier Toyota pickups and beyond.